bcgov/MyGovBC-notification-server/docs/_docs/api-subscription.md

 The subscription API encapsulates the backend workflow of user subscription and un-subscription.
 Depending on whether a subscription request comes from user browser as a user request or from an authorized server as an admin request, NotifyBC applies different validation rules.
 For user requests, the notification channel entered by user is unconfirmed.
 A confirmation code will be associated with this request.
 The confirmation code  can be created in one of two ways:

  * by NotifyBC based on a RegEx pattern specified in the request.
  * by a trusted third party.
 This trusted third party encrypts the confirmation code using the public RSA key of the NotifyBC instance and pass the encrypted confirmation code to NotifyBC via user browser in the same subscription request.
 NotifyBC then decrypts to obtain the confirmation code.
-This method allows user subscribe to multiple notification services provided by different NotifyBC instances in one browser session and confirm the notification channel only once.
+This method allows user subscribe to multiple notification services provided by NotifyBC instances in different trust domains and only have to confirm the subscription channel once during one browser session.
+In such case only one NotifyBC instance should be chosen to deliver confirmation request to user.

-With the confirmation code and a message template, NotifyBC can send out confirmation request to unconfirmed subscription channel.
+Equipped with the confirmation code and a message template, NotifyBC can now send out confirmation request to unconfirmed subscription channel.
 At a minimum this confirmation request should contain the confirmation code.
-When user receives the message, he/she sends the confirmation code to a NotifyBC provided API to verify against saved record.
+When user receives the message, he/she echos the confirmation code back to a NotifyBC provided API to verify against saved record.
 If match, the state of the subscription request is changed to confirmed.

-For admin requests, NotifyBC can still performs the above confirmation process.
-But admin request also has the privilege to set the subscription state to confirmed, therefore bypassing confirmation.
+For admin requests, NotifyBC can still perform the above confirmation process.
+But admin request also has the privilege to set the subscription state to confirmed, therefore skipping confirmation.

 ## Model Schema
 The API operates on following subscription data model fields: